TaliWeinstein/taliweinstein.github.io/content/project/WomEng/index.md

 2. Gaining resources to plan a career in biomedical engineering <br/>
 3. Interacting with biomedical engineering graduates and mentors <br/>
-4. Developing technological skills in coding, sensor interfacing and biomedical signals through a hands-on biomedical engineering activity'
+4. Developing technological skills in coding, sensor interfacing and biomedical signals through a hands-on biomedical engineering activity

 # Roles and Responsibilities